cucumber/docs/content/cucumber/step-organization.md

 ## Step state

-It's possible to keep object state in <code>`variables</code> inside your step definitions.
+It's possible to keep object state in `variables` inside your step definitions.
 Be careful about this as it might make your steps more tightly coupled and harder to reuse.
-There is no absolute rule here - sometimes it's ok to use <code>`variables</code>.
+There is no absolute rule here - sometimes it's ok to use `variables`.
 You can follow a longer discussion [here](http://www.mail-archive.com/rspec-users@rubyforge.org/msg06268.html).